Klaidoscope14/Compiler/Lab07/readme.md

-# Assignment 7 – Markdown Structural Analyzer
+# Markdown Structural Analyzer

-This project implements a Markdown structural analyzer using **Flex (Lex)** and **C++**.
+Implements a Markdown structural analyzer using **Flex (Lex)** and **C++**.
 The analyzer scans a Markdown file and identifies various structural components such as headings, code blocks, links, emphasis markers, lists, HTML tags, and more.
 It also outputs a summary report of all elements detected.

 ---